CindyKiran/todo-eleven/README.md

 * Type the following command `npm start`, which will call the "ng serve" command It should now build successfully.
 Go check the outcome at: localhost:4200

+# How to use it: User Manual
+## See all created task list
+That is the main page: localhost:4200.
+## Create new task
+* On the left side of the webpage you see the button "+ New Task", click on it and it will bring you to a online form
+* In order to submit successfully, you must fill all the fields in
+* Click on submit to create a new task
+* Go back to the main menu, and you shall see your newly created task
+## Edit a existing task
+* Go the the task list on the main page, and click on the specific task you want to update
+* Click below on the button *Edit*; it redirects you to a update form with all the previous data filled in.
+* Change the necessary fields you want to edit and click on *submit*